wdv4758h/pypy-extradoc/talk/ep2012/stackless/slp-talk.rst

 * greenlets are a subset of stackless

+  - can partially emulate stackless

-  - there is no scheduler
+  - there is no builtin scheduler

-  - can emulate stackless
+  - technology quite close to Stackless 2.0

 |pause|

-* greenlets are about 5-10x slower to switch

-  using only hard-switching
+* greenlets are about 10x slower to switch context because using only hard-switching

 |pause|

 * but the main difference is ...